 Some would also argue that it's Italy's cultural capital; it's also home to the world-famous La Scala opera house, which may be known for its opera performances but also has a superb orchestra and a very fine ballet company, and to the Piccolo Teatro di Milano, one of Italy's most important modern theaters.

 Milan is less known for traditional cuisine, which gets taken for granted by those eagerly bent upon seeking out the latest delicacy or the newest chef.
-To be frank, these people are missing out; though there is something exciting about an unexpected juxtaposition or an unusual presentation, traditional Milanese dishes are extraordinarily satisfying, inviting one to gather round the table with friends and spend some time together.
+To be frank, these people are missing out; though there is something exciting about an unexpected juxtaposition or an unusual presentation, traditional Milanese dishes are extraordinarily satisfying, inviting one to gather around the table with friends and spend some time together.
 In short, comfort food of the finest sort.

 Some traditional Milanese recipes: